themarchoffolly/pushme-pullyou/PITCHME.md

 ### AWSResult

-<span style="color:gray">An object that represents the result of an AWS API Gateway call.</span>
+<span style="color:gray">An object that represents the result of an AWS Gateway call.</span>

 ```Scala
 Map data = new HashMap();